Some of the links in this post may be affiliate links.

 These are not heavy feeders, but I’d recommend fertilizing with an all-purpose houseplant fertilize, dilutely, from Spring to Fall.

 Although they do like higher humidity, Dischidias are very tolerant of average household conditions.
+It never hurts to increase humidity though and I would recommend it if you can (especially in the winter!)

 If you are comfortable indoors, your Dischidias will be too.